Live Migration of Workloads

 During maintenance or troubleshooting, you might need to migrate a VM to a different node.
 Live migration is the process of moving a running Virtual Machine Instance (VMI) to a different node without disruption.

-In this lab, you will be performing a live migration of a virtual machine from one compute node to another.
-To do this, you will access a running VM, determine its current node, and then move it to another node.
+In this lab, you will be performing a live migration of Virtual Machine from one compute node to another.
+To do this, you will access a running VM, determine its current node, and then migrate it to another node.

 Requirements